 By default port will be set as 1883.
 In case if TLS is enabled in the broker.conf file, you need to change the port here.

 Now enter username and password which is provided in the security tab of MQTTRoute UI.

 Once done click submit.
 If your configurations are set correctly you will receive a success message.

-You can view the home assistant device connected to the MQTT Broker in Devices tab & list of message published.
+You can view the home assistant device connected to the MQTT Broker in Devices tab & list of messages published.
 You can now connect your home devices in the devices tab of Home assistant UI.

 Hope this article provide you a detailed view on home assistant integration with MQTT Broker.
 Try setting up with the home automation platforms by yourself & integrating MQTTRoute to control your home devices.